DarS007/rsync-bkp/README.md

  * content of web page
  * your own code
  * etc

-You are offered two files *rsync-src_files.txt* and *rsync-exclude.txt* that you can tailor to suit your needs.
+You are offered two files *rsync-src_files.txt* (defines what to backup) and *rsync-exclude.txt* (defines what NOT to backup) that you can tailor to suit your needs.
 Both files are pre-populated with defaults, by the way.

 *Rsync* has been selected as the best candidate for syncing mechanism.
 It is:
   * extremely flexible